nib-health-funds/spa-page-collection/README.md

 - `baseUrl` - The common URL path for all pages.
 - `onPageNotFound` - A function to handle URLs that don't map to a page, instead of throwing an error.
+- `hijackClicksOnAnchorTags` - Set whether the router should hijack clicks on <a/> tags and try navigating to a page within the SPA.
+Careful, setting this option to true will hijack all links - not just links to pages within your Single Page App.
+Defaults to false.

 ### .prepend(page)